peterkir/musicTreePrograms/cnf/gradle/doc/BUILDING-GRADLE.md

 * Build files.

-  * <a name="BuildProperties"/>```gradle.properties```

-    This file is used to bootstrap the build and (among other things) defines the build dependencies:

-    * All ```*.url``` settings are considered to be build dependencies.

-    * An ```example.url``` setting will make the build script add the file indicated by the URL to the build dependencies when the file exists on the local filesystem.
-If the file doesn't exist on the local filesystem, then the build script will download the build dependency from the specified URL into the ```cnf/cache``` directory and add it to the build dependencies.

-      Using a ```*.url``` setting that points to an external location is not **not recommended** since the build will then no longer be self-contained (because it needs network access).

   * &nbsp;```cnf/gradle```

-    This directory contains all build script files that are used by the build, and documentation pertaining to the build.
+    This directory contains all Gradle build script files that are used by the Gradle build, dependencies for the build, and documentation pertaining to the build.

     * &nbsp;```template```